 No matter if you’re new to Geneva or have lived here for several years, when you start looking at childcare system it can give you a headache.
-It certainly gave me one or two while preparing to write this guide.
+In some cases childcare here is quite similar to a preschool Castle Rock childcare system where you are probably from, but there are some differences that you should get to grips with.
+I certainly got one or two headaches while preparing to write this guide.
 With a help of glass of wine here and there, I finally understand what is what.

 You have two choices now, either grab a bottle of wine, start googling and gain the knowledge on your own or save some time and read this guide (wine or no wine).

 L’Accueil Familial de Jour – AFJ, also known as “maman du jour” (a day-mum).